Ever since I decided to dedicate more time to this blog, I made myself a promise:

 The original idea

 We all heard crazy stories from friends, colleagues & family.
-Everybody has a story to tell when it comes to searching accomodation in Berlin.
+Everybody has a story to tell when it comes to finding a flat in Berlin.
 People share them on social media as well.
 It usually starts with: “I went to see this flat and…” or “I emailed this flat share and…”.
 What follows is often a description of wild events, characters or situations:

 - and there 8 people in the flat-share with only one bathroom.
 The room was the size of a closet.